Paul Rohrlich, Ph.D.

 Falls Church, VA

-"Because I face the same personal and professional challenges as millions of other people living with Parkinson’s disease, I can work with PDF to advocate for the issues that matter most to our community."
+"Because I face the same personal and professional challenges as millions of other people living with Parkinson’s disease, I can work with the Parkinson’s Foundation to advocate for the issues that matter most to our community."

 Dr. Rohrlich is a retired foreign service officer with more than 25 years of experience in public policy.
 He worked with the US Department of State as an economic, environment and science officer, with his postings bringing him to Japan, Congo, Madagascar, Haiti, France and Israel.